 To reheat, my preferred method is the microwave.
 Add the leftover rice and a tablespoon or two of water to a microwave-safe container, and warm, covered, on high until it's heated to your liking.
 Use a fork to serve, so you can leave any excess water behind.

 Instant Pot Sushi Rice

-- For white rice: Cook at high pressure for 5 minutes, then do a natural release (10-15 minutes).
+- Cook at high pressure for 5 minutes, then do a natural release (10-15 minutes).
 If you didn't add the vinegar and agave yet, add it now, mixing well.